HTL-SBG/smeerws-ScriptableObject/README.md

 ### Lessons Learned:
 * create a scriptable object
-* use a scriptabe object (save variables in the scriptable object)
+* use a scriptable object (save variables in the scriptable object)

 Copyright by smeerws